deislabs/bindle/docs/bindle-spec.md

 Bindle can express that on some systems, one `parcel` will do the trick, while on another system, a different `parcel` should be chosen.
 Furthermore, it can enable one system to request of another system that it needs the other system to run a very specific workload on its behalf.

-If that doesn't make sense, you haven't seen Stargazer Tian-yan yet.
+If that doesn't make sense, you haven't seen Stargazer Tianyan yet.

 ## Top-level Generalizations